shi-gg/witchsky.app/README.md

 This is a [React Native](https://reactnative.dev/) application, written in the TypeScript programming language.
 It builds on the `atproto` TypeScript packages (like [`@atproto/api`](https://www.npmjs.com/package/@atproto/api)), which are also open source, but in [a different git repository](https://github.com/bluesky-social/atproto).

 There is vestigial Go language source code (in `./bskyweb/`), for a web service that returns the React Native Web application in the social app deployment.
-However, it is not used in current Bitchsky deployments.
+However, it is not used in current Witchsky deployments.
-For Bitchsky, the intended deployment is with a webserver that can serve static files, and reroute to `index.html` as needed.
-[Bitchsky](https://bitchsky.app) is currently hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+For Witchsky, the intended deployment is with a webserver that can serve static files, and reroute to `index.html` as needed.
+[Witchsky](https://witchsky.app) is currently hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

 The [Build Instructions](./docs/build.md) are a good place to get started with the app itself.
 If you use nix (and especially direnv) then `flake.nix` will get you a working environment for the web version of the app.

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
 You don't *need* to understand AT Protocol to work with this application, but it can help.
 You may wish to reference [resources linked in social-app](https://github.com/bluesky-social/social-app#development-resources).
-However, please don't harass the Bluesky team with issues or questions pertaining to Bitchsky.
+However, please don't harass the Bluesky team with issues or questions pertaining to Witchsky.

-Bitchsky is a fork of the official Bluesky client, social-app.
+Witchsky is a fork of the official Bluesky client, social-app.
 It encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions

-> Bitchsky is a community fork, and we'd love to merge your PR!
+> Witchsky is a community fork, and we'd love to merge your PR!

-As a rule of thumb, the best features for Bitchsky are those that have a disproportionately positive impact on the user experience compared to the maintenance overhead.
-Unlike some open source projects, since Bitchsky is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
+As a rule of thumb, the best features for Witchsky are those that have a disproportionately positive impact on the user experience compared to the maintenance overhead.
+Unlike some open source projects, since Witchsky is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
 For example, a change to the way skeets are composed may be very invasive, touching lots of code across the codebase.
 If upstream refactors this component, we will need to rewrite this feature to be compatible or drop it from the client.

 For this reason, only features that require changing only a small amount of code from upstream should be considered.

 Without an overriding motivation, opinionated features should exist behind a toggle that is not enabled by default.
-This allows Bitchsky to cater to as many users as possible.
+This allows Witchsky to cater to as many users as possible.

 ### Guidelines